axel-lord/spel-katalog/README.md

 # additional config
-For some functionality the application might require extra configurations for games, these are stored in a directory decided on by given settings, in files named `*gameid*.toml`.
+For some functionality the application might require extra configurations for games, these are stored in a directory decided on by given settings, in *gameid*.toml files.

 Additional data consists of custom attributes which the user may assign for scripts and additional directories to allow when sandboxing, if no additional directory